-- [54] The Respondent provided a cap rate study utilizing 14 City-wide sales over the previous three years.
-This study produced a median of 6.18% and an average of 6.20% in support of the City cap rate of 6.50% used in the valuation. - [55] The Respondent was most critical of the Complainant's study because there were no adjustments used by the Complainant.
+- [57] The Respondent provided a cap rate study utilizing 14 City-wide sales over the previous three years.
+This study produced a median of 6.18% and an average of 6.20% in support of the City cap rate of 6.50% used in the valuation.
+(R-1, page 15) - [58] The Respondent was most critical of the Complainant's study because there were no adjustments used by the Complainant.
 The Respondent indicated that in order to get a truly valid cap rate analysis, the sales had to be adjusted to bring them to the valuation date.
 One needed to use "typical" rental rates for the valuation year, and also to time adjust the sales price.
-One would then calculate the cap rate with this up to date data. - [56] The City provided an update to the Altus Cap Rate study using adjusted figures and the seven sales which were common to both parties' analysis, and this produced a mean cap rate of 6.47% which still supported the City's rate (Ex.
-R1, pg 29) - [57] The Respondent provided summaries of cap rates from three third party data suppliers.
-While acknowledging the weakness of 3rd party data, the City noted that they were using the 3rd party data to "support" not "establish" the cap rate calculation Thus they felt it was appropriate to cite the 3rd party evidence to show that their cap rate was well supported. - [58] They asked for confirmation of the 6.50% cap rate.
+One would then calculate the cap rate with this up to date data.

+- [59] The City provided an update to the Altus Cap Rate study where the cap rate was calculated using adjusted net operating income.
+They also noted that seven sales were common to both parties' analysis.
+This analysis was not time adjusted, (Ex.
+R1, pg 49) - [60] The Respondent provided summaries of cap rates from three third party data suppliers.
+While acknowledging the weakness of 3rd party data, the City noted that they were using the 3rd party data to "support" not "establish" the cap rate calculation Thus they felt it was appropriate to cite the 3rd party evidence to show that their cap rate was well supported. - [61] They asked for confirmation of the 6.50% cap rate.